TomasVolker/numeriko/core/Readme.md

 ### Access

-For specialized interfaces, a get and set operator is available, for both indices and ranges.
+For specialized rank interfaces, a get and set operator is available, for both indices and ranges.
 In the case of ranges a view of the array is returned, not a copy.